 Trump And Campaign Finance Law: The Fundamentals Still Apply

-Did President Trump break campaign finance laws when his personal lawyer, Michael Cohen, paid $130,000 to a porn actress as part of a non-disclosure agreement?
+Did President Trump break campaign finance laws when his personal lawyer, Michael Cohen, paid $130,000 to an adult film actress as part of a nondisclosure agreement?
 Or was Trump hoping the payment would smooth out his personal life?

 That's still the fundamental question regarding Stormy Daniels' alleged encounter with Trump.
 But after a few volleys of contradictory accounts on TV and Twitter, the details are becoming clearer.

 Federal election law covers transactions "for the purpose of influencing" federal elections.
-Trump tweeted Thursday morning, "Money from the campaign, or campaign contributions, played no roll [sic] in this transaction."
-But also Thursday morning, Rudy Giuliani, one of Trump's personal attorneys regarding the Justice Department's Russia investigation, appeared on Fox and Friends and said of Daniels' allegations, "Imagine if that came out on October 15th, 2016, in the middle of the last debate with Hillary Clinton."
+Trump tweeted Thursday morning, "Money from the campaign, or campaign contributions, played no roll in this transaction."
+But also Thursday morning, Rudy Giuliani, one of Trump's personal attorneys regarding the Justice Department's Russia investigation, appeared on Fox & Friends and said of Daniels' allegations, "Imagine if that came out on Oct.
+15, 2016, in the middle of the last debate with Hillary Clinton."

 If the intent was to influence the election, then less than a month away, it sets off a chain of potential questions and legal problems involving campaign contributions: